luizbgomide/sovereign/spells.md

 ### Augment Vitality - Level 2
 The necromancer refines and enhances the natural flow of vitality within a willing visible target.

 For the rest of the Turn, all Physical saving throws they make gain a bonus equal to the necromancer’s Magic skill and they automatically stabilize when Mortally Wounded.
-Once during the Turn, as an Instant action, they can immediately heal from all damage inflicted by an injury that did not Mortally Wound them.
+Once during the Turn, as an Instant action, they immediately heal from all damage inflicted by an injury that did not Mortally Wound them.

 The recipient of this spell gains one [System Strain](/rules#system-strain).